 If you want to design your slides from scratch, go for it.
 But if you're anything like me, you'd rather have a snazzy slide deck all laid out for you.

-That’s where Creative Market comes in.
+That's where Creative Market comes in.
 Creative Market has TONS of webinar slide decks on all of the different platforms listed above.
+It'll make it way more interesting for your audience than a boring PowerPoint template.

 Check it out, I bet you'll find something you like.